Our Service & Limitations

 We will only notify a patient’s GP about an order if they provide their consent to do so.

-Our payments are handled by CLiQ Payments.
+Our payments are handled by a secure external payment gateway.
 We will not store or handle patient’s bank or credit card details at any time.

 When our doctors require further information from the patient, they will ask the patient to provide this using our secure chat facility.